 Those techies had plenty of strategies, but they lacked viable business models.
 This made failures inevitable, since radical changes to a company’s business model have immense performance implications.
 Indeed, a recent study of 917 retail companies by my colleague Govert Vroom found that the business model accounts for 5.1% of a firm’s return on investment, after controlling for other factors.

-To bring that definition down to earth a bit, here are four deceptively simple dimensions of every business model, and four related questions to ask yourself about your own:
+To make this even more practical, here are four deceptively simple dimensions of every business model, and four related questions to ask yourself about your own:

 • What: Its content.
 What are the activities that encompass my business model?